jitterted/jitteroverlay/README.md

       }
       ```

+## TO DO for Today

+1. Get list id for the Stream Schedule list from Trello
+2. Add webhook registration for that list
+3. Get first card in that list
+4. Parse contents of "name" as a time
+5. Updated timeLeft property to use new time

 ## Lessons Learned

 * Cmd+E in IntelliJ IDEA is contextual, in the Local Changes dialog is the same as ^M for Commit Message History.